gardener/landscaper-service/docs/gettingstarted/create-landscaper-deployment.md

 # Create a Landscaper Deployment

-To deploy a Landscaper, a [LandscaperDeployment](../usage/LandscaperDeployments.md) resource needs to be created.
+To trigger the deployment of a Landscaper instance by the Landscaper as a Service, a [LandscaperDeployment](../usage/LandscaperDeployments.md) resource needs to be created.
 The LandscaperDeployment specifies the configuration of the Landscaper deployment as well as the version of the Landscaper to deploy.
 If not already existing, a namespace for the deployment needs to be created.